NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/NEON_AOP_Hyperspectral_Functions_Tiles_py.md

 warnings.filterwarnings('ignore')
 ```

 The first function we will use is `aop_h5refl2array`.
 This function is loaded into the cell below, we encourage you to look through the code to understand what it is doing -- most of these steps should look familiar to you from the first lesson.
-This function can be thought of as a wrapper to automate the steps required to read AOP hdf5 reflectance tiles into a Python format.
-This function also cleans the data: it sets any no data values within the reflectance tile to `nan` (not a number) and applies the reflectance scale factor so the final array that is returned represents unitless scaled reflectance, with values ranging between 0 and 1 (0-100%).
+This function automates the steps required to read AOP hdf5 reflectance tiles into a Python format, and also cleans the data: it sets no data values within the reflectance tile to `nan` (not a number) and applies the reflectance scale factor so the final array that is returned represents unitless scaled reflectance, with values ranging between 0 and 1 (0-100%).

 ```python